uniquedj95/vForm/README.md

 ## Features

 - **Multi-Step Forms**: Create guided, step-by-step forms with configurable step indicators, validation, and smart navigation.
+- **Custom Components**: Integrate custom Vue components directly into multi-step forms for advanced visualizations and workflows.
 - **Form Sections**: Organize forms into logical sections with titles and subtitles for better user experience.
 - **Dynamic Form Generation**: Create forms dynamically based on a schema definition.
 - **Conditional Field Rendering**: Fields can be shown or hidden based on other form values.